codeforamerica/form-flow/README.md

 It is a page in the flow that a user can enter without having an active Session; it is marking that this page is an entry point into a flow.

+### Disabled Flow Interceptor

+The `DisabledFlowInterceptor` is an interceptor that prevents users from accessing a flow that has been disabled through configuration.
+This interceptor will redirect users to a configured static screen when they attempt to access a screen within a disabled flow.

+For more information on disabling a flow, please see the [Disabling a Flow](#disabling-a-flow) section.

 # How to use

 ## Configuration Details